chrisvest/nanopool/README.md

 NanoPool
 ========

-NanoPool (NP) is a lightweight and highly scalable JDBC2 connection pool.
+[NanoPool][1] is a lightweight and highly scalable JDBC2 connection pool.

 By "highly scalable" is meant that NP scales very well (hopefully linearly) to hundreds of concurrent threads, and with a very low constant-time overhead.